How does FSCS protection cover investments?

 The risk of a broker or platform going bust – although relatively rare – is real.

-According to the FSCS annual report in 2023/24, a total of 51 financial services firms declared in default, putting clients’ assets and money at risk.
+According to the FSCS annual report in 2023/24, a total of 51 financial services firms declared in default, meaning they didn't have enough money to pay back what they owed their customers.

-However, there are a number of safety nets — such as the Financial Services Compensation Scheme (FSCS) — which have been put in place by regulators to ensure that, even if the worst does happen, investors won’t be left out of pocket.
+Reassuringly, though, there are a number of safety nets that have been put in place by regulators so that – even if the worst does happen – investors won't be left out of pocket.

 The FSCS acts as the last resort if you are struggling to get your money back from a broker or investment platform which has gone bust, or if you received bad advice from a financial adviser.